SaurabhKMistry/typeahead-app/README.md

 The status column in the result of this command should show the status of all services as *UP*

+As part of this step, all of one million documents are uploaded into elastic search which takes approximately 3-5 mins.
+So please wait for 5 mins before moving on to the next step.
+Since this development environment setup, runninng ES in docker container on laptop with large data takes time.

 ### Step 4

 You can interact with the system by accessing http://localhost:3000 in your browser.
 The search suggestions will be provided by the system as you start typing.